Unit Delay

 ---|---|

-Unit Delay. |
+Unit Delay |

-Realises a delay using the specified calculation step.
-The block accepts and outputs signals with discrete calculation step. |
+Realises the delay using the specified calculation step.
+The block receives and outputs signals with a discrete calculation step. |

-Realises a delay using one basic calculation step.
+Realises the delay using one basic calculation step.
 Ideally, the block accepts continuous (or fixed with a small time step) signals and outputs a signal that is fixed with a small time step. |

 |